thomatou/twitter_export/README.md

 The main function is defined in `index.js`. `tests.js` imports this function and tests it on 7 cases, given the constraints of the problem definition (i.e. assuming valid data will be passed to the function).
 Running `node tests.js` should return true, true, true, true, false, true, false.

-* Assumption 1: `bingoCard` is a 1-D array containing 25 ints.
+* Assumption 1: `bingoCard` is a 1-D array containing 25 numbers.
-* Assumption 2: `drawnNumbers` is a 1-D array containing ints, with no limit on length of the array.
+* Assumption 2: `drawnNumbers` is a 1-D array containing numbers, with no limit on length of the array.

 # Logic